PHX2600/The-Archive/forum/Meeting Discussions/1570 - New Location...Again.md

 Right next to the light rail.

 Cons:
-Very close to &quot;First Fridays&quot; art walk, as well as live music during the event.
+Very close to "First Fridays" art walk, as well as live music during the event.
 Tables would be difficult to push together like we do at Lola's, and probably not really possible because it seems like a relatively busy joint.

 --------------------------------------------------------------------------------

 Posted by **^SubV** on Mon April 2nd, 2012 05:02:35 PM

 Any decisions made yet on where we will be meeting this Friday???
 Found out that Gas Light Inn won't work...they have a live band on 1st Friday of every month.
 Coffee  &amp;  Tea Express is still a possibility but it may be too late to set it up for this Friday since this is after hours and they would have to open up special for us.

 --------------------------------------------------------------------------------